-The car must retain its original bodyshell and engine block as marked at pre-rally scrutineering or in case of replacement, the one that was fitted after having registered in the TC0.
-The competitor must present the car during this re-scrutineering at a time to be reported by the organisers.
+The car must retain its original body shell and engine block as marked at pre-event scrutineering or in case of replace the one that was placed on having registered in the TC0.
+The competitor must present the car during this re-scrutineering at a time to be reported by the organizers.

-49. SERVICE PARK
+49 SERVICE PARK